 Three service activities will be highlighted during the 21-day virtual learning journey, with options to get involved virtually or in person while adhering to social distancing guidelines.
 For in-person donations, individuals can contact the partner agencies listed with each service activity to arrange a time to deliver donations.
-Or drop off the items collected on Saturday, February 6, 9 a.m.-noon during United Way’s special Racial Equity 21-Day Challenge Donation Drop-Off Event taking place at these designated Lowe’s locations:
+United Way may also organize a donation drop-off event in the near future, but in order to ensure the safety of donors and volunteers we are waiting for the lifting of COVID-19 restrictions to schedule that event.

 SERVICE CHALLENGE #1: LEARN